shinyscorpion/wobserver/README.md

 #### <a name="mode-plug"></a> Plug
 Plug mode prevents `:wobserver` from starting `:cowboy` (ranch).
 Set `mode` to `:plug` in the `:wobserver` configuration to use plug mode.
+Set `remote_url_prefix` to the url prefix you put `:wobserver` behind to make sure dns node discovery still functions.

 Add the following line of code to the application's router to forward requests to `:wobserver`:
 ```elixir